Child Custody Attorney in Westchester County

 Custody arrangements have two general forms:

 that children benefit from having two parents in their lives.
-However,
+Full custody

-legal (the ability to make decisions for your child) and
+Legal Custody – The ability to make decisions for your child

-physical (where your child lives).
-It is possible for you to have joint legal custody
+It is possible for you to have joint legal custody while having limited

-while having limited visitation rights, so you’ll need an attorney
+visitation rights, so even in joint custody cases, you’ll need an attorney if you

 Crafting and negotiating an arrangement that understands your bond with